-Floor space, availability/business continuity, power requirements, and desired location are then major factors that will determine the right choice of a site.
-However, grabbing a site first because it is affordable, available or both, and then trying to shoehorn new DC facilities into it is the wrong way round.
+Floor space, availability/business continuity, power requirements, and desired location are major factors determining the right choice of a site.
+However, grabbing a site first because it is affordable, available, or both and then trying to shoehorn new DC facilities into it is the wrong way around.

 Numbers for Budgets Don’t Come Out of Hats

 They are unlikely to come from publicly available web pages, either.
 Web pages can hint at what’s in store and quote sample figures for costs per square foot or per megawatt of power.
 However, even if you end up in the right ballpark for your project, this may be no more than a coincidence.